 Please give us your feedback!
 Follow the link below to take a 2 minute survey.

-Kimo Constructors, Inc. (Contractor) will be continuing bridge replacement and roadway reconstruction on NM 146 “Hatchita Bridge” at I-10 milepost 49.
-The Bridge is CLOSED; detour will be in place on the frontage road, Separ exit 42 and frontage road, Quincy exit 55.
-I-10 eastbound passing lane is closed, westbound lanes are now open.
+Kimo Constructors, Inc. (Contractor) will be finalizing bridge replacement and roadway reconstruction on NM 146 “Hatchita Bridge” at I-10 milepost 49.
+All lanes are now open.
 Contractor’s hours of operation will be from 7:00 am to 5:00 pm Monday to Friday; lane closures and traffic control shall remain in place 24 hours a day 7 days a week.